NeerCodes/SQL/README.md

 Tips for SQL Interviews

-Practice Writing Queries: Be comfortable with writing complex queries involving joins, subqueries, and aggregates.
+Practice Writing Queries: Be comfortable with complex queries involving joins, subqueries, and aggregates.
 Understand Indexes: Know how indexes improve query performance but may slow down inserts/updates.
-Explain Your Thought Process: When solving problems, articulate how you approach the query, including optimization considerations.
+Explain Your Thought Process: Articulate your approach to solving queries, including optimization considerations.
 Know Database-Specific Syntax: Be aware of differences (e.g., MySQL’s LIMIT vs. SQL Server’s TOP).
 Test Your Queries: Use sample datasets to verify your queries return the expected results.

-This guide provides a comprehensive overview of SQL concepts and commands, with a focus on interview preparation.
-Practice these examples and questions to build confidence in your SQL skills.
+This guide provides a comprehensive overview of SQL concepts and commands for interview preparation.
+Download and practice these examples to build confidence in your SQL skills.